Donation

 • Monoclonal protein can also interfere with blood clotting and/or circulation.

-• Monoclonal protein can affect nerve tissue and cause peripheral neuropathy: numbness, tingling, or pain in the hands and feet.
+• Monoclonal proteins can affect nerve tissue and cause peripheral neuropathy, which is numbness, tingling, or pain in the hands and feet.

 CRAB Criteria: Medical Problems Related to Myeloma